jacob187/LLM_HUB/README.md

 ```

 Add your own API keys and python path to a `.env` file.
 See `.env.example` for reference.

+Add the path to this python project in the `PYTHONPATH` variable in `.env`

 To activate the virtual environment, run the following command: